mliew21396/remote-work/week-1/3-cli-exploration/README.md

 `find . -name "m*.txt"` will work as you expect.

-As a bonus, why don't you try using `pushd` and visit each directory with a `message.txt` file and get a special message from me.
+As a bonus, why don't you try using `pushd` and visit each directory with a `message.txt` file, view the message file, and get a special message from me.

 As a super bonus, try using `find`'s `exec` flag to find all files matching `message.txt` and then `cat` the file's contents. `exec` is one of the least